What is Eczema?

 Epidemiology of Eczema

 Eczema is the most common inflammatory skin condition in the world.
-It affects 30% of children in Ireland but the 85% of these children grow out of it and few go on to have lifelong eczema.
-The onset of eczema is usually before 12 months of age.
+It affects 20% of children in Ireland and 3% of adults.
+Therefore, 85% of children grow out of it and few go on to have lifelong eczema.
+The onset of eczema typically occurs before 12 months of age.
 Infants often suffer from eczema of the face, neck and trunk while older children are more commonly affected at the flexural and extensor surfaces of the arms and legs.

 It is thought that earlier and more effective management of eczema is important in helping children to 'grow out of' their eczema.